Japan Air Lines Flight 2

 Japan Air Lines Flight 2 was a scheduled passenger flight on November 22, 1968.
-The plane was a six month old Douglas DC-8-62 named Shiga (志賀), flying from Tokyo International Airport (Haneda) to San Francisco International Airport (SFO).
-Due to heavy fog and other factors, Captain Kohei Asoh mistakenly ditched the plane near Coyote Point in the shallow waters of San Francisco Bay, two and a half miles short of the runway.
+The plane was a six-month-old Douglas DC-8-62 named Shiga (志賀), flying from Tokyo International Airport (Haneda) to San Francisco International Airport (SFO).
+Due to heavy fog and other factors, Captain Kohei Asoh crashed the plane near Coyote Point in the shallow waters of San Francisco Bay, two and a half miles short of the runway.
 All 107 people on board survived the accident without any injuries.
 Despite the abrupt ditching, and being immersed in salt-water, the aircraft was recovered, repaired, and returned to service.

 Aircraft and crew

 The aircraft registration number was JA8032 and the MSN was 45954/362.
 The engine model was the Pratt & Whitney JT3D-3B.
 The aircraft name was Shiga.
 The aircraft was manufactured on May 18, 1968, and delivered on May 27, 1968.
 The aircraft as well as the engines had a total operating time of 1707:54 hours.

 Command of the flight fell to Captain Kohei Asoh (46), accompanied in the cockpit by First Officer Joseph Hazen (34), Flight Engineer Richard Fahning (40), and Navigator Ichiryo Suzuki (27).